-Figure 96: CityGML export preferences – XLinks.
+Figure 97: CityGML export preferences – XLinks.

-Depending on the target application that consumes the exported CityGML dataset, this default behavior may be disadvantageous, especially if the target application cannot follow and resolve XLink references.
-In such cases, the XLinks preference settings let a user change the default behavior so that the referenced objects are exported by value rather than by reference.
-Put differently, instead of an XLink reference, a copy of the original feature or geometry is placed into the CityGML dataset.
-This necessarily requires that the gml:id of the copy is different from the gml:id of the original object because identical gml:id values are not allowed in the same dataset.
-The Importer/Exporter takes care of this issue and creates new gml:id values for the copies based on UUID values.

 The user can define the behavior for exporting XLinks differently for features [1] and geometries [2].
 The settings allow to provide a prefix string that will be used when creating new gml:id values (default: “UUID_”).
 In addition, the original gml:id may be appended to the newly created one.
 Whereas these settings are available for both features and geometries, the user can additionally choose to create a CityGML <ExternalReference> element for features that carries the original gml:id value and to attach this external reference as attribute to the copied feature.

 XSL Transformation